Verifying the Hashgraph Consensus Algorithm: Introduction

 \section{Introduction}

 Byzantine fault-tolerance is the problem of coordinating a distributed system while some participants may maliciously break the rules.
-Often other challenges are also present, such as unreliable communications.
+We are particularly interested in the asynchronous version, in which the weakest possible assumptions are made regarding the network.
 The problem is at the center of a variety of new applications such as cryptocurrencies.
 Such applications rely on {\em distributed shared ledgers,} a form of Byzantine fault-tolerance in which a set of transactions are assigned a place in a globally-agreed total order that is {\em immutable.} The latter means that once a transaction enters the order, no new transaction can enter at an earlier position.

 A distributed shared ledger makes it possible for all participants to agree, at any point in the order, on the current owner of a digital commodity such as a unit of cryptocurrency.
 A transaction transferring ownership is valid if the commodity's current owner authorizes the transaction.
 (The authorization mechanism---presumably using a digital signature---is beyond the scope of the ledger itself.)
 Because the order is total, one transaction out of any pair has priority.
 Thus we can show that a commodity's chain of ownership is uniquely determined.
 Finally, because the order is immutable, the chain of ownership cannot change except by adding new transactions at the end.